-If you want to use someone else's work on your website, you need to get permission from the author or creator of the work.
-Even though technology has made information more accessible to everyone, copyright and trademark laws still apply to Web publishing, and websites are common targets for infringement lawsuits.
+If you want to use someone else's work on your website, you often need to get permission from the author or creator of the work.
+Even though technology has made information more accessible to everyone, copyright and trademark laws still apply to online publishing, and websites are common targets for infringement lawsuits.
 Here are some tips that can help you avoid legal trouble when using other's work on your site.

 You may not freely use someone else's work simply because it has been posted on the Internet (a popular fallacy).
 Whether you find the material online or off, permission is generally needed to reproduce text, artwork, photos, and music.
 It is wise to operate under the assumption that all material is protected by either copyright or trademark law unless you have good reason to know that it is not.

 Using copyrighted work.
 As a general rule, any original work -- whether text, visual art, photos, or music -- is protected by copyright law, which means that you may not reproduce it without permission from the copyright owner.
 Giving credit or thanks to the copyright owner does not change that; you are not allowed to reprint (or distribute, adapt, perform, or sell) the work without the owner's authorization.

 Using trademarks.
 Similarly, if your site sells products or services, permission is often needed to reproduce a trademark, including any word or symbol that identifies and distinguishes a product or service from others -- such as the word "McDonald's," the distinctive yellow arches, or the Ronald McDonald character.
 (If your site is informational -- for example, a blog about business practices -- permission is not needed to cite another company's trademark.)